arduino/docs-content/content/hardware/02.hero/boards/uno-r4-minima/tutorials/usb-hid/usb-hid.md

 ## Sketch Upload Interference

-As a consequence of the multi-processor design of the UNO R4 WiFi board, uploads may fail with a "`No device found on ...`" error when the board is running a sketch that uses the HID capabilities.
+As a consequence of the multi-processor design of the UNO R4 Minima board, uploads may fail with a "`No device found on ...`" error when the board is running a sketch that uses the HID capabilities.

 For this reason, you should use the following procedure to upload under these conditions: